VivaaindreanNg/analyticalHierarchyProcess/README.md

 Here's how it goes:

 * Client choose preferences based on restaurant's features or attributes (prioritize cleanliness?
-Or prioritize cheaper price?)
+Or prioritize restaurant's service/portion size?)
 Do so by heading over to Postman and submit a POST request body (with application/json) that specify which restaurant's attribute to prioritize
   (9 - highest priority, 1 - lowest priority):